BlockstreamResearch/bip-frost-dkg/README.md

 ChillDKG constructs a transcript `eq_input` by appending to the transcript of EncPedPop the vector `enc_secshare`.
-This ensures that all participants agree on all encrypted shares, and as a consequence, the entire DKG output of a successful ChillDKG participant can be deterministically reproduced from a secret per-participant seed and the transcript.
+This ensures that all participants agree on all encrypted shares, and as a consequence, the entire DKG output of a successful ChillDKG participant can be deterministically reproduced from a per-participant *host secret key* and the transcript.

 This property is leveraged to offer a backup and recovery functionality:
 ChillDKG outputs a string called *recovery data* which is the concatenation of the transcript `eq_input` and the success certificate `cert`.
-The recovery data, which is the same for every participant, can be used by any participant together with the seed to recover the full output of the DKG session.
+The recovery data, which is the same for every participant, can be used by any participant together with the host secret key to recover the full output of the DKG session.

-Crucially, the recovery data carries proof that the DKG session took place: any recovering participant can re-derive their host key pair from the seed, and extract their own valid signature on the transcript from the success certificate.
+Crucially, the recovery data carries proof that the DKG session took place: any recovering participant can extract their own valid signature on the transcript from the success certificate.
 This valid signature proves that the participant, or more precisely, their former instance, had successfully reached the state at which this signature is sent to the coordinator.
 In particular, this implies that the proofs of possession from all participants,